Have you decided to use flats or prefold cloth diapers but now find yourself overwhelmed thinking about how to fold

 1. Angel Wing Fold

-The angel fold is one of the most popular diaper folds for both prefold and flat diapers.
+The angel fold is one of the most popular diaper folds for prefold and flat diapers.

-To do the angel fold, you lay the diaper on your changing surface, then fold just the front half into thirds.
-For this fold, you leave the back half lying flat.
-It’s called the angel fold because the flat back corners are referred to as ‘angel wings.’
+To do the angel fold, lay the diaper on your changing surface, then fold the front half into thirds.
+Leave the back half lying flat.
+It’s called the angel fold because the flat back corners are referred to as “angel wings.”

-You then fold the front part over your baby and wrap the wings around your baby’s sides until they touch the front.
-Use your Snappi to attach the wings to the front and put the cover on top of the diaper.
+Fold the front of the diaper upward over your baby, and wrap the wings around your baby’s sides until they meet the front.
+Use your Snappi to attach the wings to the front, and put the cover on top of the diaper.

 2. Jelly Roll Fold

-The jelly roll fold is very popular with newborn and exclusively breastfed babies because the rolls help contain any liquid stool from leaking onto the cover.
+The jelly roll fold is very popular for newborn and exclusively breastfed babies because the rolls help contain any liquid stool from leaking onto the cover.
 I used this fold even as my children got older, especially if they had an upset stomach.

-For this fold you lay the diaper flat, then roll the edges inward toward the front of the diaper.
+Lay the diaper flat, then roll the edges inward toward the front of the diaper.
 You want the back of the diaper to remain flat.
-You then fold the front part up onto your baby and wrap the back around your baby’s waist to attach with a Snappi.
+Fold the front part up onto your baby, and wrap the back around your baby’s waist.
+Fasten with a Snappi.

 3. Pad Fold